In this section:

 Junior standing: Twin Cities campus colleges do not automatically grant junior standing to students who transfer with associate in arts (A.A.) degrees.
 Credit is granted for coursework, not degrees.

 Religious studies courses: Religious studies courses transfer if they are not doctrinal, confessional, or sectarian in nature.
-Religious studies courses from public institutions transfer without special review; religious studies courses from all other institutions by appropriate college or departmental faculty.
+Religious studies courses from public institutions transfer without special review; religious studies courses from all other institutions must be reviewed by the Religious Studies department for transfer approval.
 Students should consult with their academic advisor to obtain the necessary Evaluation of Credits form and begin the review process.

 General education courses: Credits earned in courses comparable to those offered by the University of Minnesota - Twin Cities will usually transfer routinely.
 General education courses are routinely accepted in transfer (although they will not necessarily fulfill the University's liberal education requirements).